automationhacks/automationhacks.github.io/_posts/2020-01-26-using-intellij-to-speed-up-your-dev-workflow.md

 To start with, did you know all Jetbrains editors come with a very good VIM support via IdeaVim plugin?
 Vim commands are amazing.

-Once you get used to them, your editing and code navigation speed is easily multiplied 2X and it&#8217;s so easy to use it within IntelliJ.
+Once you get used to them, your editing and code navigation speed is easily multiplied 2X and it's so easy to use it within IntelliJ.
 If you want to know VIM basics, I did write a [post](https://automationhacks.blog/2018/09/23/vim-the-editor-you-need-but-not-the-one-you-deserve/) on it some time back.

-To install this plugin, either opt for it when freshly installing IntelliJ or `Go to preferences > Plugins and search for IdeaVim in marketplace`, don&#8217;t worry, you can always temporarily disable it and practice first before starting to use it in your day to day workflow.<figure class="wp-block-image size-large">
+To install this plugin, either opt for it when freshly installing IntelliJ or `Go to preferences > Plugins and search for IdeaVim in marketplace`, don't worry, you can always temporarily disable it and practice first before starting to use it in your day to day workflow.<figure class="wp-block-image size-large">

 <img loading="lazy" width="750" height="262" class="wp-image-373" src="https://i1.wp.com/automationhacks.blog/wp-content/uploads/2019/10/image-2.png?resize=750%2C262&#038;ssl=1" alt="" data-recalc-dims="1" /> </figure>